QIWI-API/bill-payments-docs/bill-payments_en.html.md

  This guideline helps to reduce the time it takes customers to go from checkout to payment form.

-* If QIWI Universal Payment Protocol is the one of payments methods on your page, we recommend to show all available payment methods' icons:
+* If API QIWI Kassa is the one of payments methods on your page, we recommend to show all available payment methods' icons:

   ![Operation Flow](/images/var_1_en.png)